JamesCowley/SolarSystem/README.md

 `java -jar solar.jar`

+### Alternatively

-Alternatively, if you don't care about security and want to run an unknown executable on your computer because you trust me, just run the included `solar.jar` file that's included in this repo.
+If you don't care about security and want to run an unknown executable on your computer because you trust me, just run the `solar.jar` file that I already compiled and included in this repo.